 It will not only safeguard your health, but it will also help you maintain your equipment.

-Here is a link to my best laser cutter & engraver exhaust fan options to improve ventilation in your work space whether that be in your home, garage or workshop.
+Here is a link to the best laser cutter & engraver exhaust fan options to improve ventilation in your workspace whether that be in your home, garage, or workshop.

 How to set up a laser engraver exhaust

 - Exhaust Vent through a window or door

 If you have a window close to your laser, you can easily run the vent hose through the window.
 If you reside in a colder region, you’ll need to figure out how to securely seal it shut.
 In that instance, foam insulating panels may be required to keep the cold draft at bay.

 Step 1: Place the Ring Clamp on each end of the exhaust vent hose loosely.